We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 | SA901 | Detailed interest and dividends | All vouchers and bank statements |

-| SA903 | Complex rental schedules or property disposals | Tenancy records and sale papers |
+| SA903 | Complex rental schedules or property disposals | Tenancy records, letting agent statements and sale papers |

-| SA905 | Allocations to beneficiaries / interest possession trusts | Distribution schedules and trust deed |
+| SA905 | Allocations to beneficiaries / interest in possession trusts | Distribution schedules, trust deed terms and beneficiary details |

 Filing your SA900 online using HMRC-approved software